hydrusnetwork/hydrus/docs/getting_started_installing.md

 Hydrus is made by an Anon out of duct tape and string.
 It combines file parsing tech with lots of network and database code in unusual and powerful ways, and all through a hacked-together executable that isn't signed by any big official company.

 Unfortunately, we have been hit by anti-virus false positives throughout development.
 Every few months, one or more of the larger anti-virus programs sees some code that looks like something bad, or they run the program in a testbed and don't like something it does, and then they quarantine it.
 Every single instance of this so far has been a false positive.
 They usually go away the next week or two when the next set of definitions roll out.
-Some hydrus users are kind enough to report the program as a false positive to the anti-virus companies themselves, which also helps here.
+Some hydrus users are kind enough to report the program as a false positive to the anti-virus companies themselves, which also helps.

 Some users have never had the problem, some get hit regularly.
 The situation is obviously worse on Windows.
 If you try to extract the zip and hydrus_client.exe or the whole folder suddenly disappears, please check your anti-virus software.